 Everyone loves to talk about eCommerce, and so they should.
 The eCommerce industry was worth $4.28 trillion by the end of 2020 and is predicted to be worth $5.4 trillion by the end of 2022 – according to Statista.
-But mCommerce is the new kid on the block, and it’s just as worthy for a conversation as eCommerce.
+But mCommerce is the new kid on the block, and it’s just as worthy of a conversation as eCommerce.
 A focus on responsive web design and the user experience, in general, has led to this monumental shift towards mobile shopping.
 Let’s explore below.

 The user experience focus that led us here

-As a brand, a web developer, influencer, and even consumer, one of the main terms thrown around is the user experience.
-Brands recognize that consumers were just as interested in their browsing experience as they were in the end goal – purchasing a product or service.
+As a brand, web developer, influencer, and even consumer, one of the main terms thrown around is the user experience.
+Brands recognize that consumers are just as interested in their browsing experience as they were in the end goal – purchasing a product or service.
 Now, there’s a myriad of factors that define the user experience.
 Responsive website design, easy navigation, clear and captivating content, and a simplified checkout experience.

 All that wrapped into one led us to the mCommerce rise we see today.
 At the forefront is a responsive design that allows shoppers to shop using any device they wish.
 BigCommerce predicted that by the end of 2021, mCommerce sales should account for 54% of the total eCommerce sales.
-On-the-go shopping is more of a demand than ever before.
+On-the-go shopping is more of demand than ever before.
 Whether taking a break at work or stuck in a taxi ride home – people want to browse and purchase anywhere and at any time.
 No longer are they held down by the constraints of a computer.

 And, there’s a difference between a website being responsive to mobile use and apps themselves.
 Apps are obviously specifically designed for, well, app shopping.
 Responsive designs also cover shoppers loading brand websites through their mobile – a must to secure those all-important fruitful leads.